 Lord Alderdice’s professional background is as a clinical and academic physician and psychiatrist (see Medical and Psychiatric Career).
 He was a consultant psychiatrist in psychotherapy in Belfast and senior lecturer in psychotherapy at The Queen’s University of Belfast (UK) from 1998 to 2010.
 He was also a Visiting Professor, at the Department of Psychiatry and Co-Chairman of the Critical Incidents Analysis Group, at the University of Virginia (USA), and for some years a Clinical Professor in the Department of Psychiatry of the School of Medicine at the University of Maryland in Baltimore (USA).

-Lord Alderdice’s main focus now is as Executive Chairman of the Changing Character of Centre (CCW) Pembroke College, University of Oxford, where he is also an Honorary Fellow, and as a Senior Research Fellow at Harris Manchester College, University of Oxford where he concentrates, with colleagues in the Department of Politics and International Relations and the School of Anthropology, on analysing, understanding and engaging with the problems of religious fundamentalism, political radicalization and violent community conflict, including the intractable difficulties between first nation populations and incoming people.
+Lord Alderdice’s main focus now is at Pembroke College, University of Oxford, where he is an Honorary Fellow, and as a Senior Research Fellow at Harris Manchester College, University of Oxford where he concentrates, with colleagues in the Department of Politics and International Relations and the School of Anthropology, on analysing, understanding and engaging with the problems of religious fundamentalism, political radicalization and violent community conflict, including the intractable difficulties between first nation populations and incoming people.

 Lord Alderdice is also President and Director of ARTIS (Europe) Ltd, a registered UK company that he set up in 2009 to work on Research, Teaching and Intervention Support in a range of major psychosocial challenges worldwide, and is Chairman of The Concord Foundation (CLG), a registered company in Ireland whose purpose is to address in a non-partisan way the religious, psychological and political aspects of communal conflict.

-Lord Alderdice’s academic and peace work has been recognized with many national and international awards including Honorary Citizen of the City of Baltimore (1991), Honorary Fellow of the Royal College of Physicians of Ireland (1997), W A Harriman Award for Democracy (Washington 1998), John F Kennedy Profiles in Courage Award (1998), Silver Medal of the Congress of Peru (1999), Medal of Honour of the College of Medicine of Peru (1999), Hon Professor, Faculty of Medicine, University of San Marcos, Lima, Peru (1999), Hon Member of the Peruvian Psychiatric Society (2000), Hon Fellow of the Royal College of Psychiatrists (2001), Hon Affiliate of the British Psychoanalytic Society (2001), Knight Commander of the Order of Francis I (KCFO, 2002), and the International Psychoanalytic Association Award for Extraordinarily Meritorious Service to Psychoanalysis (2005).
-In December 2006 at the Pontifical Academy of Sciences in the Vatican in Rome, he was presented with the prestigious Ettore Majorana Erice Prize of the World Federation of Scientists, for his application of the science of psychoanalysis to the cause of peace.
-He was awarded an Hon Doctorate of Letters (DLitt) from the University of East London (2008), Hon Doctorate of Law (LLD) from the Robert Gordon University, Aberdeen, Scotland (2009), Hon Doctorate of the University (D Univ) from The Open University (UK) (2014), Liberal International’s 2015 Prize for Freedom and Presidente D’Honneur of Liberal International (2015), Global Thinkers Forum Award for Excellence in Promoting Peace and Collaboration (2016); Whitney Holland Rose Memorial Award for commitment to Cultural Diversity, at the University of Maryland/Sheppard Pratt Psychiatry Training Program (2017), Hon Doctorate of Laws (LLD) from Queen’s University at Kingston, Ontario, Canada (2017), Hon Doctorate of Humanities (D Hum) from the American University, Bogota, Colombia (2018), Hon Doctorate of Literature (D Litt) from the University of Wales Trinity Saint David (2018), Hon Doctorate of the University (D Univ) from Üsküdar University, Turkey (2019), International Leadership Association Distinguished Leadership Award (2021), and the Lifetime Achievement of the Royal College of Psychiatrists (2022).
+Lord Alderdice’s academic and peace work has been recognized with many national and international awards including Honorary Citizen of the City of Baltimore (1991), Hon Fellow of the Royal College of Physicians of Ireland (1997), the John F Kennedy Profiles in Courage Award, Boston, USA (1998), the National Democratic Institute, W Averell Harriman Democracy Award, Washington DC (1998), the Silver Medal of Congress, of the Peruvian Parliament (1999), Knight Commander of the Royal Order of Francis I (KCFO), 2002, the Ettore Majorana Erice Prize of the World Federation of Scientists, for the application of Science to the cause of Peace (2005), Hon Doctor of Letters (DLitt), University of East London and Tavistock Trust (2008), Hon Doctor of Laws (LLD), Robert Gordon University, Aberdeen (2009), Hon Doctor of the University (DUniv), The Open University (UK) (2014), Liberal International 2015 Prize for Freedom (2015), election as Presidente d’Honneur of Liberal International (2015), Global Thinkers Forum Award for Excellence in Promoting Peace and Collaboration (2016), Hon Doctor of Laws (LLD), Queen’s University at Kingston, Ontario (2017), Hon Doctor of Humanities (DHum), American University, Bogota (2018), Hon Doctor of Literature (DLitt), University of Wales Trinity Saint David (2018), Hon Doctor of the University (DUniv), Üsküdar University, Istanbul (2019), Farmington Scholarship to study ‘Religious Experience’, at University of Oxford (2019), International Leadership Association Distinguished Leadership Award (2021), Hon Fellow, Pembroke College, University of Oxford (2024).